 Quarrying is the process of removing rock, sand, gravel or other minerals from the ground in order to use them to produce materials for construction or other uses.
-So, a quarry is any such working on the surface of the earth where minerals are extracted but quarries are also known by other names around the world: 'surface mine', ‘pit’, 'open pit' or 'opencast mine'.
+So, a Quarry is any such working, on the surface of the earth, where minerals are extracted.
+Quarries are also known by other names around the world: 'surface mine', ‘pit’, 'open pit' or 'opencast mine'.

 Quarries principally produce sand and gravel and crushed rock for construction and these materials are usually described as aggregates.

-The materials produces by quarrying are essential to our everyday lives, providing the construction materials to build roads and construct buildings, delivering vital minerals to agriculture – to name just a few uses.
+The materials produced by quarrying are essential to our everyday lives, providing the construction materials to build roads and construct buildings, delivering vital minerals to agriculture – to name just a few uses.

 Quarrying simply takes natural resources like rocks, sand and gravel from the earth, to help create almost every structure you see around you.